crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

 1. Answering [a questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form) about the company or project that you are researching.
+This is due before class on {{ page.due_date | date: "%A, %B %-d, %Y" }}.
 2. A video presentation about the company.
 Several of the best videos will be selected for in-class presentations on Fridays.
-Teams whose videos are selected will receive extra credit.
+Teams whose videos are selected will receive extra credit. his is due before class on {{ page.due_date_video | date: "%A, %B %-d, %Y" }}.

 This assignment can be done individually or in pairs.